-"Importance of a fair and proper investigation cannot be understated.
+fair and "Importance of а investigation cannot be understated.
 In an adversarial system of administration of justice, fairness of investigation is the very first requirement for the fairness of a trial.
 A trial based on a partisan, motivated, one - sided, or biased investigation can hardly be fair.
-That is because while the trial itself may be procedurally correct, the essence and the purpose thereof may be vitiated by an unfair or ineffective investigation. court has in several pronouncements, emphasized the importance of the fairness of the investigation".
+That is because while the trial itself may be procedurally correct, the essence and the purpose thereof may be vitiated by an unfair or ineffective investigation.
+This court has in several pronouncements, emphasized the importance of the fairness of the investigation".